JetBrains/kotlin/MULTIPLATFORM.md

 ### Sample

-A sample implementation which follows these documenation can be found [here](https://github.com/JetBrains/kotlin-mpp-example).
+A sample implementation which follows this documentation can be found [here](https://github.com/JetBrains/kotlin-mpp-example).
 You may also look at the [calculator sample](https://github.com/JetBrains/kotlin-native/tree/master/samples/calculator).
 It has a simpler structure (particularly both Android app and Kotlin/Native library are combined in a single Gradle build) but also uses the multiplatform support provided by Kotlin.